What is HPV?

 The human papillomavirus (HPV) vaccine has a very good safety record.
 More than 57 million doses have been distributed in the United States.
 In the seven years since the vaccine was recommended, safety studies continue . . .

-- Q How can I prevent an HPV infection?
+- Q How can I manage my HPV?

-- Q What are the treatment options for human papillomavirus (HPV) infection?
+- Q Is the human papillomavirus (HPV) test necessary?

 Being proactive and informed are two of the best ways to protect your sexual health.